univerge site banner

 Needs/Demands of Information of Woman Group

-Women strongly emphasized on free health care programme participation; and group learning on both economic activities and wider social and wellbeing issues (including awareness of basic rights and laws and enhancing knowledge of health, hygiene and disaster preparedness).
-Participating women are strongly interested to know how to reduce environ-mental and economic risk (for instance, raising households on plinths above the highest known flood levels, establishing social safety nets to assist vulnerable households, providing access to clean water and sanitary latrines to reduce disease, and creating employment during disaster); assistance to households to establish small businesses and creating income that work for the family; access to a village savings and loans groups.
+Participating women are strongly interested to know how to reduce environmental and economic risk (for instance, raising households on plinths above the highest known flood levels, establishing social safety nets to assist vulnerable households, providing access to clean water and sanitary latrines to reduce disease, and creating employment during disaster); assistance to households to establish small businesses and creating income that work for the family; access to a village savings and loans groups.

 Fig 2: Business model for Rajapur and Ghorjan unions.

-Sustainability of Digital Centers and Skilled Vol-unteers (Considering Business Plan)
+Sustainability of Digital Centers and Skilled Volunteers (Considering Business Plan)

 According to Liam et al. (2013) “Sustainability implies responsible and proactive decision-making and innovation that minimizes negative impact and maintains balance between ecological resilience, economic prosperity, political justice and cultural vibrancy to ensure a desirable planet for all now and in the future”.
 Sustainable digital centers and skilled volunteers are the key components for the local communities for information reception but their sustainability follows through diversity of income sources of the entrepreneurs of UDC & CDC, less expenditure of them and a handsome future earning expectation which is rather a means of social and cultural stability of the overall community people.